coolya/some-modelix-samples/README.md

 ## The Language

 The language used in all examples is the same.
 The language itself is fairly small.
 It describes a very simplified lecture schedule.
+The language intentionally doesn't use expressions, creating editors for expressions by hand is very cumbersome and at the time where these samples were created modelix has no support for generating these editors for you.
 The main concepts of the language are:

 - [Room](http://127.0.0.1:63320/node?ref=r%3Adfa26643-4653-44bc-9dfe-5a6581bcd381%28University.Schedule.structure%29%2F4128798754188010580):
   where lecture are held.
 Each room has a maximum capacity of students, a name and some additional properties.